 Conclusion: why start with the entrepreneur first?

 Due to globalization, growing population, urbanization, and digitalization, there is an even higher call for an entrepreneurial society.
+And not only in emerging markets.
 Societies need entrepreneurship education, as well as entrepreneurship in employment and SME’s.
-Creating space for an entrepreneurial way of thinking.
-Rewarding creativity and risk-seeking behavior and resilience, has grown in importance.
-There is a need for entrepreneurship development in an ever-increasing dynamic and uncertain environment.
-Training and coaching are crucial, and that’s why programs should start with the owner-manager’s mindset first.
+Creating space for entrepreneurial activity and way of thinking.
+Rewarding creativity and risk-seeking behavior and resilience of individuals, has grown in importance.
+There is a need for entrepreneurship development in ever-increasing dynamic and uncertain entrepreneurial environments.
+Training and coaching are crucial, and that’s why programs should start with the owner-managers mindset first.

 Keep reading: Read more about the entrepreneurial personality.